cmu-pasta/fray-benchmark/README.md

 ## RR (Record and Replay)

-- Linux baremetal machine with Linux kernel version 4.7 or higher
+- Linux bare-metal machine with Linux kernel version 4.7 or higher
-  - If you do not have a Linux system or running the evaluation in a VM, you cannot evaluate the results with RR.
+  - If you do not have a Linux system or are running the evaluation in a VM, you cannot evaluate the results with RR.
   - You need to set `kernel.perf_event_paranoid` to `1` or lower to use RR.
     - You can do this by running the following command:
       ```bash